kraashen/kraashen.github.io/content/snippets/debian-buster-bluetooth-audio.md

     - linux
 ---

-`pulseaudio-module-bluetooth` package needs to be installed for being able to use bluetooth speakers and probably also headsets.
+`pulseaudio-module-bluetooth` package needs to be installed for being able to use bluetooth audio devices.

 ```
 apt install pulseaudio-module-bluetooth